discord-php/DiscordPHP/docs/src/pages/api/03_events.md

 Called with an `Interaction` object when an interaction is created.
 Application Command & Message component listeners are processed prior to this event.
-Useful if you want to create a customized callback or have message component response after Bot restart.
+Useful if you want to create a customized callback or have interaction response persists after Bot restart.

 ```php
 $discord->on(Event::INTERACTION_CREATE, function (Interaction $interaction, Discord $discord) {